Rais Kola, Babol

-Rais Kola (رييس كلا, also romanized as Ra’īs Kolā) is a village in Babol Kenar Rural District, Babol Kenar District, Babol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 678, in 167 families.
+Rais Kola (رييس كلا) (Note: Also romanized as Ra’īs Kolā) is a village in Babol Kenar Rural District of Babol Kenar District in Babol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 678 in 167 households.
+The following census in 2011 counted 642 people in 193 households.
+The 2016 census measured the population of the village as 687 people in 219 households.